abhishek-yeole/forage-lyft-task-2-model-answer/README.md

-## Run it locally
+## Run it locally using your own Wolfram | Alpha Keys

 In the project directory, you can run:

-### `npm init`
+### `python -m venv c:\path\to\project`
+Setups the virtual Environment to start the runtime.

+### `pip install -r requirements.txt`

 Installs the required the libraries on the local machine.
 Also install required libraries if not installed use:

-- Install force library: `npm install force`
-- Install pakages with conflicting dependencies using force: `npm install package_install_name --force`

-> **NOTE**: Do not use npm: `--legacy-peer-deps` library.
-It will break down Spline runtime and Spline react-spline libraries causing error.

-### `npm start`
+> **NOTE:** Python version must be higher than 3.9.
+The project was developed on 3.11 python version.

+### Use your own keys to run the API's

+### `flask --app main run --host 0.0.0.0`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://127.0.0.1:5000](http://127.0.0.1:5000) to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.
+> **NOTE:** These are the API's endpoints that are developed.
+If you want to test the API's you can either change the config.jsx api Url's with `http://your-ip-address:5000/...` in the frontend of [https://github.com/abhishek-yeole/computegpt/blob/main/src/config.jsx](https://github.com/abhishek-yeole/computegpt/blob/main/src/config.jsx) or use POSTMAN or other services for it.